Ihab Ilyas: Education and career

 Ilyas received a Government of Ontario Early Researcher Award in 2008, a provincial program that funds new leading researchers at publicly funded Ontario universities to build a research team.
 He was named an IBM Canada Advanced Studies Fellow from 2006 to 2010.

 Ilyas held a Cheriton Faculty Fellowship at the David R. Cheriton School of Computer Science from 2013 to 2016 and he received the Google Faculty Award in 2014.

-He was named an ACM Distinguished Scientist in 2014, and an ACM Fellow in 2020 for his contributions to data cleaning and data integration.
+He was named an ACM Distinguished Member in 2014, and an ACM Fellow in 2020 for his contributions to data cleaning and data integration.
 He was also named IEEE Fellow in 2022 for his contributions in data cleaning, data integration and rank-aware query processing and a Fellow of the Royal Society of Canada in 2024.
 In 2024, he also received the 2024 C.C.
 Gotlieb Computer Award from IEEE Canada in recognition of his contributions to building large-scale machine learning systems for data integration, data cleaning, and knowledge construction.

 Since 2018, Ilyas has held the Thomson Reuters-NSERC Industrial Research Chair in Data Cleaning.
 In 2020, he was named a faculty affiliate at the Vector Institute.